 It is difficult to face, but statistics tell us that 70% of people who reach the age of 70 will need some sort of long-term care (like a nursing home).

-The need for long-term care can arise because of stroke, dementia or any number of serious health problems that develop as people age.
+The need for long-term care can arise because of healthcare crises like stroke, dementia, or other serious health problems that develop as people age.

-4 Questions Every Family Will Have to Answer When Faced With a Health Crisis for an Aging Loved One
+4 Questions Every Family Will Have to Answer When Faced With a Healthcare Crisis for an Aging Loved One

 When health problems crop up, you and your family will come face to face with the following questions: